Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Monitoring for Compliance At Runtime

-The obstacle monitor part $\textit{mon}_o$, see \eqref{eq:monitor-obstacle}, says that the measured obstacle velocity $d_r^+$ must not exceed the assumptions made in the model about the maximum velocity of obstacles.
-The dynamics monitor part $\textit{mon}_\textit{dyn}$, see \eqref{eq:monitor-dyn}, checks the evolution domain of the ODE and that the controller did reset its clock ($t^+=0$).
-The braking monitor $\textit{mon}_b$, see \eqref{eq:monitor-brake} defines that in emergency braking the controller must only hit the brakes and not change anything else (acceleration $a_r^+ = -b$, while everything else is of the form $x^+=x$ meaning that no change is expected).\footnote{Note that unchanged obstacle position $p_r^+ = p_r$ means that the robot should not waste time measuring the obstacle's position, since braking is safe in any case.} When staying stopped $\textit{mon}_s$, see \eqref{eq:monitor-stay}, the current robot speed must be zero ($v_r=0$), and the controller must choose no acceleration and no rotation ($a_r=0$ and $\omega_r=0$), while everything else is unchanged.
-Finally, the acceleration monitor $\textit{mon}_a$, see \eqref{eq:monitor-acc}--\eqref{eq:monitor-safedist}, when the distance is safe the robot can choose any acceleration in the physical limits $-b \leq a_r^+ \leq A$, a new non-spinning steering $c_r^+ \neq 0$ that fits to the current speed $\omega_r^+ c_r^+ = v_r$; position, orientation, and speed must not be set by the controller (those follow from the acceleration and steering choice).
+The obstacle monitor part $\textit{mon}_o$ in \eqref{eq:monitor-obstacle}, checks that the measured obstacle velocity $\vo^+$ must not exceed the assumptions made in the model about their maximum velocity.
+The dynamics monitor part $\textit{mon}_\textit{dyn}$ in \eqref{eq:monitor-dyn} checks the evolution domain of the ODE and that the controller did reset its clock ($t^+=0$).
+The braking monitor $\textit{mon}_b$ in \eqref{eq:monitor-brake} defines that emergency brakes can only hit the brakes and do not change anything else (acceleration $\ar^+ = -b$, while everything else is of the form $x^+=x$ meaning that no change is allowed).
+Monitor $\textit{mon}_s$ in \eqref{eq:monitor-stay} expresses that staying stopped is possible if the speed is zero ($\vr=0$) and the controller must have chosen no acceleration and no rotation ($\ar=0$ and $\omegar=0$), while everything else is unchanged.
+Finally, the acceleration monitor $\textit{mon}_a$ in \eqref{eq:monitor-acc}--\eqref{eq:monitor-safedist} says that, if the distance is safe, the robot can choose maximum acceleration $\ar^+ = A$, a new non-spinning steering $\rcurve^+ \neq 0$ that fits to the current speed $\omegar^+ \rcurve^+ = \vr$; position, orientation, and speed must not be set by the controller (those follow from the acceleration and steering choice).